mozilla/global-sprint/_articles/participants-guide/find-a-project.md

 ![repo with README](../../img/repo-readme2.png)

 In addition to featured projects on Pulse, there’s a full list of 2018 projects in the [“issues tab” of our main Global Sprint repository](https://github.com/mozilla/global-sprint/issues).
 Each issue represents a project in the Global Sprint.
 You can click from these issues to that individual project’s repository to learn more.
+Alternatively, you can search for ["mozsprint"](https://www.mozillapulse.org/tags/mozsprint) on Mozilla Pulse.

 ![main Sprint Repo](../../img/mainGSrepo.png)